ikhsaneff/mieffendy_hw2/README.md

     - You can simply double-click the `index.html` file, or
     - Use a web server to serve the files (e.g., using VS Code Live Server extension).

-### Usage
-Once you have the project running locally, you can navigate through the different sections of the website to explore the features and products.

 ## Through Github Page

 1. Open the link https://ikhsaneff.github.io/mieffendy_hw2/